 Don’t Believe the Hype – There is NO Other Gospel

-In similar fashion, the believers in Galatia had received news about Jesus Christ from Paul and Barnabas during their first missionary journey (read Acts 13 and 14).
-With all kinds of excitement they repented, believed in Jesus, received the Holy Spirit and were experiencing God doing things that only He could get the credit for doing!
+The believers in Galatia had received news about Jesus Christ from Paul and Barnabas during their first missionary journey (read Acts 13 and 14).
+With all kinds of excitement, they repented, believed in Jesus, received the Holy Spirit, and were experiencing God doing things that only He could get the credit for doing!
 The level of excitement and joy was ecstatic.
-Not long after Paul and Barnabas left, some very talented preachers came to town with information they said was vital for truly experiencing all God had for them.
-It was information they said you really couldn’t know God without, and they taught it in such a way it made perfect sense.
-The means of receiving God’s grace was not simply tofaithfully love and trust Him, but you also needed to do certain religious practices and traditions, especially those in the Jewish law.
-These were the true means of receiving the grace of Jesus Christ that Paul taught them all about; he just forgot to tell them that they needed to do some religious things and follow some laws to receive and grow in the grace of Christ.
+However, not long after Paul and Barnabas left, some very talented preachers came to town with information they said was vital for truly experiencing all God had for them.
+It was information about religious rules and practices that they claimed people couldn’t really know God without, and they taught it in such a way that it made perfect sense!
+They convinced a noticeable portion of the new believers in Galatia that the means of receiving and experiencing God’s life was not simply to faithfully love and trust Him, but that a person also needed to do certain religious practices and traditions, especially those in the Jewish law, to truly receive and experience it.
+They claimed these were the true and most holy means of receiving the grace of Jesus Christ that Paul taught them all about; he just forgot to tell them that they needed to do these religious things and follow these laws to fully receive and grow in the grace of Christ.

-Now, understand this, the believers in Galatia loved Paul.
+Now, understand this: the believers in Galatia loved Paul.
 Paul had an incredible ministry with them as he and Barnabas traveled through Galatia.
-There is no doubt that the believers in those churches would see him as a spiritual father.
+Undoubtedly, the believers in those churches would see him as a spiritual father.
 Paul and Barnabas are the reason they know Jesus!
 So, imagine the scene as news of a letter addressed to them from Paul had arrived!
-Imagine as they all gathered around to hear it read, getting as quiet as possible.
-Mothers were holding their babies closely while subtly bouncing them to keep them from crying and causing a distraction.
+Imagine as they all gathered around to hear it read, getting as quiet as possible, excited to hear from the man they most admired!
+Mothers held their babies closely while subtly bouncing them to keep them from crying and causing a distraction.
 Little children were told to go outside and play.
-Everyone was dialed in and almost frozen by the anticipation of what they were going to hear written in that letter.
+Everyone was dialed in and almost frozen by the anticipation of what they would hear written in that letter.

-As we saw last week, it opens with the formality one would expect.
+As we previously saw, it opens with the formality one would expect.

 1 Paul, an apostle--not from men nor through man, but through Jesus Christ and God the Father, who raised him from the dead-- 2 and all the brothers who are with me, To the churches of Galatia: